Martin Dúbravka: Newcastle United

-In January 2018, Newcastle United showed interest in Dúbravka, initially offering Sparta Prague a loan for €500,000, with an option to sign in the summer for €4.5 million.
+In January 2018, English side Newcastle United showed interest in Dúbravka, initially offering Sparta Prague a loan for €500,000, with an option to sign in the summer for €4.5 million.
 He finally joined the Premier League side on 31 January 2018, the final day of the winter transfer window on a half-year loan, due to expire at the end of 2017–18 season.
 According to iSport.cz, he joined the club for €2 million, with an option to sign in the summer for €4 million.
 He made his debut on 11 February, playing a pivotal role and keeping a clean sheet in a 1–0 win against Manchester United.

 After a very successful loan spell, he signed permanently for Newcastle on 30 May 2018 for an undisclosed fee of around €5 million.
 On 17 February 2019 in Durham, Dúbravka was recognised as the 2018 Player of the Year by the North East Football Writers' Association, joining the likes of Alan Shearer, Kevin Keegan, and Shay Given.
 He became the seventh goalkeeper to win the award, over its thirty-nine seasons.
 Dúbravka stated that he was happy to win the award because "amazing players have won this trophy before".
 FourFourTwo ranked Dúbravka as the twentieth best player of the Premier League, in the 2018–19 season.
 He was the highest ranked goalkeeper, ahead of highly valued goalkeepers such as Alisson Becker (Liverpool) and David de Gea (Manchester United).

 While Dúbravka was ever present for Newcastle for the next two seasons, he was mostly replaced in the FA Cup and EFL Cup, by either Karl Darlow or Freddie Woodman.
 His performances during the 2019–20 season saw him win the club's Player of the Year award.
 In August 2020, Dúbravka injured his ankle in a training session prior to the start of the 2020–21 season.
 Darlow played in his absence and he returned to the bench for the club's last match of the year, a 0–0 draw with Liverpool.

 On 9 January 2021, Dúbravka started his first match of the season, in a FA Cup extra-time loss to Arsenal.
 On 27 February, Dúbravka started his first league match of the season in a 1–1 draw with Wolverhampton Wanderers.
 Afterwards, he went on to make twelve more appearances in goal as Newcastle, despite having been in a relegation battle for much of the season, finished in twelfth place.